 Exposure and response prevention techniques involve facing feared situations, objects, thoughts, or images that trigger anxiety.
 The response prevention component involves refraining from engaging in the usual compulsive behaviors or rituals that alleviate anxiety temporarily.
 Over time, repeated exposure without engaging in compulsive behavior helps reduce the anxiety associated with the triggers.

 ERP therapy is evidence-based and is highly effective in treating OCD and other anxiety disorders.
 It requires a structured and gradual approach.
-The goal is to help individuals gradually confront their fears, reduce anxiety, and learn healthier ways to cope without relying on obsessions or compulsive behaviors.
+The goal of ERP for OCD is to help individuals gradually confront their fears, reduce anxiety, and learn healthier ways to cope without relying on obsessions or compulsive behaviors.

 Below is more information about the process used with exposure and relapse prevention techniques, but here is a summary of what the therapy involves.